solohuck/TuffLead/README.md

 # TuffLead
-Tuff Lead: A convenient and customizable service that delivers high-quality, food-flavored pencils to your door every month.
+A convenient and customizable service that delivers high-quality, food-flavored pencils to your door every month.
 Choose from a range of options, including charcoal, colored, mechanical, and specialty pencils, all with unique food-inspired flavors and colors.
 Subscribe today and never run out of writing tools again!"